 How To Turn Yourself In

 If you have a, or if you must begin your sentence in jail, you really should follow the rules and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail processing area, and let them know that you think there may be an outstanding warrant for your arrest.
 They will check to see if you have a warrant, and if so, you will be taken into jail custody.
 If it is for a jail sentence, report at the exact time and date that the sentence order or court paperwork states.
 Make sure that you are not late to report.
-Only bring approved items when you turn yourself in, like a driver’s license or even your ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Only bring approved items when you turn yourself in, like a driver’s license or even your ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 In order to have visitors, inmates have to give each visitor’s full name to the jail in advance.
 Your visitor’s information will be put into the visitors log for the inmate.
 Every visitor will be required to provide acceptable photo identification.
-Any visitors that arrives for visitation late or that does not have a visting order will be turned away.
+Any visitors that arrives for visitation late or that does not have a visitation order will be turned away.

 The Bartholomew County Jail visitation procedures change often, so we suggest that you visit the official jail site before you go to the jail to visit.